beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 ```

 Because the threads synchronize across `y`, all writes in thread 1 that
-happened before the write to `y` are visible in thread 2 after the read
+happened _before_ the write to `y` are visible in thread 2 _after_ the
-from `y` (in the `while` loop).
+read from `y` (in the `while` loop).

 It's important to note a couple things here:

 1. Nothing sleeps.
 The synchronization is not a blocking operation.
 Both
    threads are running full bore until they exit.
+Even the one stuck in
+   the spin loop isn't blocking anyone else from running.

-2. The synchronization can be thought of as happening when one thread
+2. The synchronization happens when one thread reads an atomic variable
-   reads an atomic variable another thread wrote.
-So when thread 2 reads
+   another thread wrote.
+So when thread 2 reads `y`, all previous memory
-   `y`, all previous memory writes in thread 1 (namely setting `x`) will
-   be visible in thread 2.
+   writes in thread 1 (namely setting `x`) will be visible in thread 2.

 3. Notice that `x` isn't atomic.
 That's OK because we're not
    synchronizing over `x`, and the synchronization over `y` when we
-   write it in thread 1 means that all previous writes in thread 1 will
+   write it in thread 1 means that all previous writes---including
-   become visible to other threads... if those other threads read `y` to
+   `x`---in thread 1 will become visible to other threads... if those
-   synchronize.
+   other threads read `y` to synchronize.

 Forcing this synchronization is inefficient and can be a lot slower than
 just using a regular variable.
 This is why we don't use atomics unless
 we have to for a particular application.

 So that's the basics.
-When thread A reads a shared atomic variable that
-thread B has written to, thread A can then see all the memory writes
-thread B did before it wrote to the atomic variable.

 Let's look deeper.

 ## Acquire and Release